rogermori/python_toolbox/h7-env-manager/README.md

 - Centralized environment variable management
 - Support for required and optional environment variables
 - Automatic loading of .env files
-- Helper methods for building URLs from templates

 ## Usage